The Perfect Holiday Presents For Every TV Fanatic You Know

 As the days start getting colder and night starts arriving earlier, there's only one true refuge: television.
-What's better than the warmth of your coziest blanket and the hot drama of shows like Riverdale and This Is Us?
+What's better than the warmth of your cosiest blanket and the hot drama of shows like Riverdale and This Is Us?
 Nothing, that's what.
-So, by the time the holidays officially arrive, we'll all be more obsessed than ever with our favorite series.
+So, by the time the holidays officially arrive, we'll all be more obsessed than ever with our favourite series.

 To celebrate this fact, give your loved ones gifts inspired by all the shows they're already spending so much of their time with.
 Since holiday shopping gets more daunting every year, we picked out the perfect gift for every type of fan.
 Whether your best friend is bingeing Stranger Things once again or your partner can't get enough of Game Of Thrones, we've found the perfect present for them.